jonlpersson/ed-latimore/site/_posts/2022-06-23-what-happens-when-you-quit-porn.md

 Read my article on [how to be more charismatic](https://edlatimore.com/how-to-be-charismatic/) to learn how to naturally attract more people.

 If you’re in a relationship, you’ll notice you are more capable of giving and receiving love.
-Porn use has been directly correlated with divorce.<sup id="fnref:4" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:4">4</a></sup> This may not mean that porn is a cause of a breakup, but it doesn’t help things.
+Porn use has been directly correlated with divorce.<sup><a class="footnote" rel="footnote" href="#fn:4">4</a></sup> This may not mean that porn is a cause of a breakup, but it doesn’t help things.

 When you stop watching porn, you train your sexual behavior to respond to artificial stimuli.
 This can ruin your sex life.
 So when you quit porn you rewire your sex drive to help you get close to your significant other again.
 You start to see each other as a source of sexual gratification again.